cdonlan/MSDS6306LiveAssignment6/README.md

 This project contains the following directories….

 ##Project Structure
-* Data - Contains an excel file of Manhattan housing sales
+* Data - Contains an excel and csv files of Manhattan housing sales data
-* Analysis - Contains R file for analysis
+* Analysis - Contains R file used for analysis
 * Paper - Contains HTML and Markdown file of analysis